pascal-felique/NNCV/README.md

 Each time you advance in the curriculum, you have update the location of the previous trained Student model which was trained at a lower resolution.

-You keep the same available trained Teacher model during the entire curriculum.
+The same trained Teacher model will be used during the entire curriculum of the Student.

 ### Slurm job scripts to start training